The Top Billing Software For Small And Medium Businesses -- And How To Choose The Best One For You

 Keeping all of your billing information in one place

-If you’re having to use separate accounting and invoice software to manage your billing, this becomes a lot more time-consuming to manage effectively.
-Your staff will be constantly bouncing from one interface to another to view and update information, such as accounts payable or expense tracking.
+Whether standalone or bundled, ensure your billing software provides bidirectional sync with your GL (general ledger) to prevent data silos and reconciliation nightmares.
+Without this, your staff will be constantly bouncing from one interface to another to view and update information, such as accounts payable or expense tracking.
 This makes it difficult to get a proper overview of business activities — and may result in outstanding payments being missed.

 With an all-in-one billing solution, you can see all important billing information on a single dashboard in real-time, or even on the go via a mobile app.
 This helps to streamline your workflows and be proactive in identifying potential billing issues.